 Through my life I’ve gone through ups and downs and had different challenges, but, I don’t want to change who I am for quids.

-To my Mum, Mum, you’ve been there the whole time, through helping me learn at school, teaching me to read and do my homework, seeing specialists, and throughout my bipolar.
+Mum, you were there the whole time, through helping me learn at school, teaching me to read and do my homework, seeing specialists, and throughout my bipolar.
 Mum, you’re the reason why I’m here.

 If you (or someone you know) are concerned about any symptoms of mental illness, talk to a GP or medical professional.